guidorice/rust-the-book-exercises/README.md

 # rust-the-book-exercises
-excercises and notes from the rust book
+exercises and notes from the rust book